omprakash24d/authflow/README.md

 -   **Email/Password Authentication**: Secure sign-up and sign-in with email and password.
 -   **Username or Email Login**: Users can sign in using either their registered email or username.
 -   **Social Logins**: Integrated with Google, GitHub, and Microsoft for easy OAuth sign-in.
 New social users are assigned a unique, auto-generated username which they can change in their settings.
+-   **Multi-Factor Authentication (MFA/2FA)**: Users can secure their accounts with Time-based One-Time Passwords (TOTP) using authenticator apps like Google Authenticator or Authy.
 -   **Password Reset**: "Forgot Password" functionality via email.
 -   **Email Verification**: Users are prompted to verify their email address after sign-up.
 -   **Session Management**: Uses HTTP-only cookies for secure session handling.
 -   **Route Protection**: Middleware and client-side checks to protect routes requiring authentication.
--   **User Profile Management**: Basic UI for users to view and update their profile information (first name, last name, username).
+-   **User Profile Management**: Basic UI for users to view and update their profile information (first name, last name, username, and profile photo).
 -   **Security Features**:
     -   Password strength indicator.
     -   AI-powered password breach detection (using Genkit and HaveIBeenPwned API).